 This kind of digital resilience is being driven by as-a-Service technologies including cloud computing.
 It is intrinsically tied to achieving core business management objectives such as cost reduction, productivity improvement, business continuity planning, risk management, regulatory compliance, data security and innovation.

-The first half of 2020 has demonstrated just how much of an essential service that digital infrastructure is to the economy and our community.
+The last few years have demonstrated just how much of an essential service that digital infrastructure is to the economy and our community.
 Without it our emergency, welfare, health, and communication services would not function.
 As many have just discovered, you can add commerce to that dependence equation.

 It’s not just your customers that have to be serviced by technology either.
 With a massive increase in the number of staff working remotely and the high likelihood that many will never return full time to the office, we are entering a new era where all business systems and applications used by staff must be accessible, all the time and from anywhere.